 Board-Designated Funds: Funds earmarked by an organization's Board of Directors for a specific purpose, such as Operating Reserves.
-For accounting purposes these funds are still considered "without donor restriction" because the condition was not specified by a donor.
+For accounting purposes these funds are still considered unrestricted because the condition was not specified by a donor.

-Capitalizing an Asset: Recording the cost of land, building, or equipment as fixed assets (on the Balance Sheet) rather than as an expense (on the Income Statement) when purchased.
+Capitalizing an Asset: Recording the cost of land, building or equipment as fixed assets (on the Balance Sheet) rather than as an expense (on the income statement) when purchased.

-Cash and Cash Equivalents: Funds that can be quickly and easily converted to cash (usually bank accounts, money market funds, and other investments that mature within 90 days).
+Cash and Cash Equivalents: Funds that can be quickly and easily converted to cash (usually bank accounts, money market funds and other investments that mature within 90 days).

-Cash-Basis Accounting: A system of financial record keeping in which transactions are recorded when cash is received or spent.
+Cash-Basis Accounting: A system of financial recordkeeping in which transactions are recorded when cash is received or spent.